1. Help Center

 Outputs

 When multiple items are selected, the order of the output (cradle-to-gate footprint of an item) matches the order of the input items.
-The unique item identifier inputed (GPC code or string) is also returned.
+The unique item identifier as input (GPC code or string) is also returned.

 Calculations and sources